neo-0007/gsh/README.md

 # GSH Project

-`gsh` is a command-line tool written in C that allows users to interact with the **Google Gemini API** by sending questions and receiving responses.
-It leverages `libcurl` for HTTP requests and `cJSON` for parsing JSON responses.
-The tool is designed to run on **Linux** systems and is not currently supported on Windows or macOS.
+Command-line tool written completly in C that allows users to interact with the **Google Gemini API** by sending questions and receiving responses.
+Never leave your terminal during debbuging, The tool is designed to run on **Linux** systems and is not currently supported on Windows or macOS.

 ## Features
 - **Gemini API Interaction**: Send questions to the Google Gemini API and receive responses.
 - **JSON Parsing**: Parse and display the API response using the `cJSON` library.
 - **Command-Line Interface**: Simple and intuitive CLI for interacting with the tool.

+## Todos
+- [ ] **Chat with Gemini API**: Enable multi-turn conversations.
+- [ ] **Static Linking of Dependencies**: Ensure portability and ease of deployment.
+- [ ] **Cross-Compile for Windows**: Add support for Windows systems.
+- [ ] **Cross-Compile for macOS**: Add support for macOS systems.

 ## Getting Started